Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Thanks, Jeff.
 Great job.
 Please turn to slide 15.
 Lear has unique product capabilities in both of our business segments.
 In seating, no other seat manufacturer can match our component capabilities and level of craftsmanship.
 In E-Systems, we have expertise in complete logical architectures for both traditional and high-powered applications, as well as capabilities in a broad range of wireless and electronic components.

-This allows us to participate fully in the emerging trends of connectivity and alternate energy powertrains while continuing to grow our core electrical distribution business, which is a key contributor to margins and free cash flow.
+This allows us to participate fully in the emerging trends of connectivity and alternate energy powertrains, while continuing to grow our core electrical distribution business, which is a key contributor to margins and free cash flow.
 We believe that our expertise in electronics, software and cybersecurity provides additional differentiation as automotive seating systems become more intelligent and connected.

 Slide 16 shows how our two business segments capitalize on emerging industry trends.
 Our unique software and electronic capabilities enable the seat to transfer information to and from the occupant for a more enjoyable, safer and healthier driving experience.
-Our E-Systems division also assists in the development of software for wellness modules and audio expertise for personal sound zones in our seats.
+Our E-Systems division also assists in the development of software for wellness modules and audio expertise with personal sound zones in our seats.
 No other seat manufacturer has these internal capabilities.

-Turning to slide 18.
-Despite, Lear's consistent outperformance to the automotive peer group and positive outlook for growth, our shares continue to trade at a discount.
+Turning to slide 18, despite Lear's consistent outperformance of the automotive peer group and positive outlook for growth, our shares continue to trade at a discount.
 Senior management and the board consistently review actions to increase shareholder value.
 This process includes evaluating organic investments, acquisition, the pace of share repurchase and the size of the dividend, as well as a strategic review of our product portfolio.

-At this time we believe that Lear's current product portfolio provides the best opportunity for profitable growth in both product segments as well as sustained value creation due to product convergence, shared infrastructure, customer sourcing preference, and capital availability.
+At this time, we believe that Lear's current product portfolio provides the best opportunity for profitable growth in both product segments as well as sustained value creation due to product convergence, shared infrastructure, customer sourcing preference, and capital availability.
 Any change to our product portfolio would require a significant premium to current trading multiples to more than compensate for the costs associated with the shared infrastructure and the significant negative tax consequences.
 We will continue to evaluate all options to eliminate this unreasonable discount.

 In summary, we had another great quarter, again, reporting record financial results.
 The investments that we've made in this business have positioned Lear to continue to build on this success.
-We have increased our full-year outlook for 2017 and expect our profitable growth to continue due to our unique product capabilities and record backlog.
+We have increased our full year outlook for 2017 and expect our profitable growth to continue due to our unique product capabilities and record backlog.

 We have the best team in the industry.
 We also have a track record of performance and a balanced strategy of capital allocation that is delivering superior returns to shareholders.
-With our strong free cash flow and financial flexibility, we will be able to continue to invest in the business while consistently returning cash to shareholders.
+With our strong free cash flow and financial flexibility, we will be able to continue to invest in the business, while consistently returning cash to shareholders.

 Now, we'd be happy to take your questions.